hcomet/CheapoDC/README.md

 The table below provides a list of the commands but the code is the final correct source of truth here.
 * String maximum lengths are identified in the table.
 * Floats are truncated to 2 decimal places.
-* All commands support getter API methods.
+* All commands except **QN** support getter API methods.
-* Commands supporting a setter method are identified.
 * The **QN** command is a setter only command.
 It requires a value that is not Null.
 "NA" works.
+* Commands supporting a setter method are identified.
+* The **ATPQ** and **HU** commands are only setter commands when Weather Source is set to External Source.
+* Date and time responses are in local time based on the Time Zone Offset and DST Offset values.
+* The **CLC** command has been depricated.
 * Using an invalid command or trying a setter on a command not supporting a setter will return an error.
 * Strictly speaking command values are always treated as Strings since the values are always enclosed in quotes in the JSON.
 Conversion to appropriate type is handled internally.
 #### CheapoDC Commands